Car Won’t Start? 5 Signs of a Bad Starter

 As the weather gets colder, car failure rates increase.
 A vehicle’s starter motor is one of the most important parts that is responsible for firing up the engine and initiating the starting process.

-If you could recognize the signs of a bad starter before it leaves you stranded?
+Could you recognize the signs of a bad starter before leaving you stranded?
 That’s where our guide comes in.

 What is a Car Starter?

 Understanding the role of your car’s starter is essential.
 It serves as the initial catalyst, powering the engine’s operation.
-This small yet powerful motor depends on the car’s battery to kickstart the combustion process.
+This small yet powerful motor depends on the car’s battery to kickstart combustion.
 It is important to know its components before understanding its malfunctioning reasons.

 The starter system in most cars consists of three key components: